oculairmedia/openwebui-Letta-pipeline/README.md

 # OpenWebUI-Letta Pipeline

-This pipeline provides integration between Letta agents and OpenWebUI models, with robust support for all OpenWebUI tools.
+This pipeline provides integration between Letta agents and OpenWebUI models, with proper system message handling for tool results.

 ## Overview

 This pipeline connects OpenWebUI and Letta in a way that:
-- Captures results from any OpenWebUI tool
+- Captures OpenWebUI context and tool results
-- Formats and passes tool results to Letta
+- Formats everything as proper system messages for Letta
+- Preserves the full context of tool interactions
-- Enables Letta to provide informed responses based on tool outputs
+- Enables informed responses based on tool outputs
-- Maintains a stable message channel with proper streaming

 ## Pipeline Versions

 1. `lettapipeline.py` - Basic version that connects Letta agents to OpenWebUI models
-2. `lettapipeline_with_tools.py` - Enhanced version that integrates OpenWebUI tool results
+2. `lettapipeline_with_tools.py` - First attempt at tool integration
-3. `lettapipeline_with_openwebui_tools_fixed.py` - Fixed version with improved message handling and streaming
+3. `lettapipeline_with_openwebui_tools_fixed.py` - Version with improved message handling
+4. `lettapipeline_final.py` - Final version with proper system message integration

 ## How It Works